alnvdl/wcf/README.md

-You know when you want to write a very simple web application for a small team of people, but then you give up when you think about all the effort that will be required just to have a minimally decent interface and database setup?
+You know when you want to write a very simple web application for a small team of people, but then you give up when you think about all the effort that will be required just to have a minimally decent user interface and database setup?

 WebCLIFramework (WCF) is a minimalist framework for those cases.
-It allows you to build command line applications that run in the browser, without having to worry about interfaces, database integration or dependency management.
+It allows you to build command line applications that run in the browser, without having to worry about user interfaces, database integration or dependency management.

 It provides you:
 - a simulated **terminal**